jraleman/cv/index.md

 ## About

 I'm Jose Ramon Aleman, a 🇵🇦/🇺🇸 software engineer.
-Some of my areas of expertise include frontend development, ui/ux, design, cloud infrastructure, and some embedded systems and low level stuff.
+My areas of expertise include frontend development, ui/ux, design, cloud infrastructure, and some embedded systems and low level coding.
 Thinking in a logical and clear way has helped me during my academic and professional career, by being a problem-solver and someone who can be relied on. 👍

 _______________________________________________________________________________